 The Importance of Communication in Marriage

-Being a human being period, we’re sure you understand how communication works.
+As a married couple, we’re sure you understand how communication works.
 There are many ways to do it but sadly, as time goes on, it seems to be one of the most misused attributes.
-Take one glance back in time and you’ll see that communication used to rely on a person’s ability to sit down (or stand) with another person and speak face to face.
-There was a dialogue with distraction.
-Each moment of communication caring meaning.
+Take one glance back in time and you’ll see that communication used to rely on a person’s ability to sit down (or stand) with another person and speak face-to-face.
+There was a dialogue without modern-day distractions like social media and cell phone apps.
+Each moment of communication was caring and full of meaning meaning.

 Godly Rules for Communication in Marriage

 Being intentional about good communication in your marriage will unlock blessings that flow beyond the relationship with your spouse.
 It will be mirrored by your children and felt by those within your circle of influence.
 Write down these godly rules for communication and make every effort to walk them out in your marriage.